 Three regional and one global FFPO (with over 25 million members in total) have been supported to strengthen the role of women, youth and agroforestry systems in almost 30 additional countries.

-FFPO partners are collectively managing more than 12.3 million has of natural forests and farm forestry plantations.
+FFPO partners are collectively managing more than 12.3 million hectares of natural forests and farm forestry plantations.

 Evaluation purpose and intended users

 The Mid-Term Evaluation is included in the FFF Phase II Programme Document and Financing Agreements to review efficiency and effectiveness of implementation in terms of achieving programme objective, outcomes and delivering outputs.
-The purpose of the Mid-Term Evaluation is to inform the FFF Steering Committee, the Programme Management Team, resource partners and other stakeholders about the programme’s progress and performance towards attaining the expected outputs and outcomes.
+The purpose of the Mid-Term Evaluation is to: i) inform the FFF Steering Committee, the Programme Management Team, resource partners and other stakeholders about the programme’s progress and performance towards attaining the expected outputs and outcomes; ii) identify or confirm hard numbers– of people and FFPO’s, trees and hectares, and investment – in order to demonstrate the impact and value for money of FFF work; iii) assess future strategy and options against changing contexts (e.g. caused by COVID-19), including the identification of key changes, new ideas and course corrections.

 The intention is therefore to evaluate the programme for both planning purposes as well as to inform the multi donor fund of progress to date.
 The Mid-Term Evaluation is expected to bring valuable external reflections to help strengthen the programme, and to validate and complement the M&L system of the project through an adaptive management modality.

 The evaluation will draw specific conclusions and formulate recommendations for any necessary further action by the Steering Committee, the Project Management Team and other international and in-country FFF parties.
 The evaluation may also identify specific good practices and lessons to be learned for the formulation and execution of other similar projects that address forestry governance or/and utilizing a small grant scheme.
 The evaluation may contribute to identify corrective actions if necessary and provide learning to be incorporated in improved programming and future work.